Azure/azure-event-hubs-for-kafka/tutorials/monitoring/java/README.md

 The agent now will be able to collect the two JMX attributes shown above, namely the records-lag-max, which is the consumer lag and the records-consumed-rate.

 You can add additional metrics to the jmxMetrics list.
 There is also an additional field called heartbeat which is the frequency at which the metrics will be sent to the Application Insights Resource.
 A good choice would be 10 seconds.
+Choosing a low heartbeat interval provides high fidelity monitoring but can result in a large AI bill.

 ```json
 "heartbeat": {